sahosskhan/charity-wave/README.md

     - Create an account in netlify hosting
     - Copy a `dist` folder in the root directory.
     - Paste In Deploy Section
-    - Customize Domain Name According Project Name
+    - Customize Domain Name According to Project Name

-13. Navigate to `http://localhost:5173` in your browser to view the application.
+8. Navigate to `http://localhost:5173` in your browser to view the application.

 ## Contributors
 - [sahosskhan](https://github.com/sahosskhan)